Global gold demand stays strong, supporting record-high prices

 PHOTO

-Healthy investment from the OTC market[1], persistent central bank buying, and higher demand from Asian buyers, helped drive the gold price to a record quarterly average of US$2,070/oz—10% higher year-on-year and 5% higher quarter-on-quarter.
+Healthy investment from the OTC market, persistent central bank buying, and higher demand from Asian buyers, helped drive the gold price to a record quarterly average of $2,070/oz —10% higher year-on-year and 5% higher quarter-on-quarter.

 Central banks continued to buy gold apace, adding 290t to official global holdings during the quarter.
 Consistent and substantial purchases by the official sector highlight gold's importance in international reserve portfolios amidst market volatility and increased risk.